tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/操作指南/镜像/创建自定义镜像_intl_en.md

-## Notes
+## Note

 - Each region supports a maximum of 10 custom images.
-- The following directories and files will be cleared.
- - `/var/log/`
- - `/root/.bash_history` and `/home/ubuntu/.bash_history` (for the Ubuntu operating system)
-- When the Linux instance has a data disk mounted, and you only create an image on the system disk, make sure `/etc/fstab` does not include data disk configuration.
+- When the Linux instance has a data disk attached, and you only create an image on the system disk, make sure `/etc/fstab` does not include data disk configuration.
 Otherwise, instances created with this image cannot be started normally.
 - The creation process takes ten minutes or longer, which depends on the data size of the instance.
 Please prepare in advance to avoid business impacts.
 - You can not create an image by using a CBM instance in the console or via API.
 You can use CVM to create them.
 - If your Windows instance needs to enter a domain and uses a domain account, please execute Sysprep before creating a custom image to ensure that the SID is unique after the instance enters the domain.
 For more information, please see [Ensuring Unique SIDs for CVMs Using Sysprep](https://intl.cloud.Tencent.com/document/product/213/35876).